timescale/docs/cloud/migrate-to-cloud/hypershift.md

 maximum amount of storage available in the target database before you start migration.

 In preliminary testing, Hypershift migrated 60&nbsp;GB of data in 9 to 12 minutes, and 1&nbsp;TB of data in under 4 hours.
 You can continue reading from your source database during this time, though performance could be slower.
 If you write to tables in your source database during the migration, the new writes are not transferred to Timescale Cloud.
 To avoid this problem, fork your database and migrate your data from the fork.
-See the section on [migrating an active database](http://docs.timescale.com/cloud/latest/migrate-to-cloud/#migrate-an-active-database) to learn more.
+For more information, see the [migrating an active database section][migrate-active].

 <Highlight type="important">
 If you have a large database, and Hypershift is going to have to run for a very